-- 5. In summary, the DFSA has found that MGL has committed contraventions in its: - promotion of the Essel Africa Natural Resource Fund (the EANR Fund).
-The DFSA considers that MGL's promotion of the EANR Fund contravened several provisions of the Collective Investment Law 2010 (CIL) and the Collective Investment Rules (CIR); - 5.2 dealings with two corporate Clients and their beneficial owners.
-The DFSA considers that MGL made unauthorised transactions on behalf of the two corporate Clients, and engaged in misleading and deceptive conduct in regard to these transactions; - 5.3 non-compliance with certain restrictions on business and dealing with property imposed by the DFSA on 2 May 2018; - failure to properly classify an individual Client, and to conduct the requisite enquiries into the Client's source of funds and rationale for entering into transactions.
-The DFSA considers that MGL contravened several COB and AML Rules in relation to this particular Client; - 5.5 failure to ensure that its Governing Body was provided with accurate information.
-The DFSA considers that MGL contravened several GEN Rules in this regard; and - failure to comply with several of the Safe Custody Provisions in COB App6 in its relationship with a third-party custody provider. - 6.
-The DFSA also considers that MGL has committed a number of contraventions of the GEN Principles for Authorised Firms by engaging in the conduct summarised in paragraph 5 above.
+- 5. At all material times, Mr Arora was authorised by the DFSA as the Senior Executive Officer (SEO) of Morgan Gatsby Limited (MGL), and Mr Arora was a member of the Board of MGL.
+In that role, Mr Arora was ultimately responsible for the day-to-day management, supervision and control of MGL's Financial Services business carried on in or from the DIFC. - 6.
+In summary, the DFSA has found that Mr Arora, as MGL's SEO, has committed contraventions because Mr Arora was, within the meaning of Article 86 of the Law, knowingly concerned in contraventions committed by MGL in its: - 6.1 promotion of the Essel Africa Natural Resource Fund (the EANR Fund).
+The DFSA considers that MGL's promotion of the EANR Fund contravened several provisions of the Collective Investment Law 2010 (CIL) and the Collective Investment Rules (CIR); - 6.2 dealings with two corporate Clients and their beneficial owners.
+The DFSA considers that MGL made unauthorised transactions on behalf of the two corporate Clients, and engaged in misleading and deceptive conduct in regard to these transactions; - 6.3 non-compliance with certain restrictions on business and dealing with property imposed by the DFSA on 2 May 2018; - 6.4 failure to properly classify an individual Client, and to conduct the requisite enquiries into the Client's source of funds and rationale for entering into transactions.
+The DFSA considers that MGL contravened several COB and AML Rules in relation to this particular Client;